Springtails are tiny, harmless insects that can be a nuisance in the home.

 Below are some of the most effective methods for getting rid of springtails in houseplants:

-Remove Any Standing Water From Your Home
+1. Remove Standing Water in Your Home

 Springtails are attracted to moisture and will often congregate in areas where there is standing water.